hashgraph/hedera-json-rpc-relay/docs/design/eth-subscribe.md

 3. Create a scheduled job that loops through all saved subscriptions and calls the Mirror node Rest API and sends the response to all `subscribers`.
 It should be possible to configure the time interval.
 A throttling mechanism can be implemetented that limits the consecutive calls to the Mirror node, and at every interval only X subscriptions with the oldest `lastUpdated` should be polled.
 4. Whenever a connection is closed all corresponding subscriptions should be deleted from memory.

+### Poll for Blocks, `newHeads` Implementation
+The `newHeads` implementation simply builds on the existing mechanism for polling for logs.
+The differences with the polling for logs is as follows:
+1. Add a condition check for `newHeads`, `validateSubscribeEthNewHeads`, and a `newHeads` subscription to the `webSocketServer.ts`.
+2. Add a call to the relay subscribe with the socket, event, and filter.
+3. Add a call to the mirror node in the `poller.ts` to handle the `newHeads` event by calling `eth_getBlockByNumber` for `latest`.
+4. Add logging where appropriate.
+We can add metrics in the `poller.ts` for the call to the relay as it will call the mirror node to get the latest block.

+The above steps allow for blocks to be returned in the `eth_subscribe`.

 ## Error Codes